 - 2 A CLOSER LOOK AT THE ROLE GENETICS PLAY IN THE DEVELOPMENT OF ANXIETY AND CO-OCCURRING DISORDERS

 - 3 WHAT TREATMENTS ARE AVAILABLE TO INDIVIDUALS STRUGGLING WITH A CO-OCCURRING DISORDER?

 - 4 FAQ

-Although seldom discussed, co-occurring disorders, also known as dual diagnoses, are exceedingly common in the United States.
-And one needs only look at a study published by the National Institute on Drug Abuse (NIDA) to discover just how common.
+Although seldom discussed, co-occurring disorders, also known as dual diagnoses or comorbidity, are exceedingly common in the United States.
+And one needs only look at a study published by the National Institute on Drug Abuse (NIDA) to discover just how common it is.
 In that study, researchers revealed roughly 25% of Americans with a mental illness also have a substance abuse problem, which is, by definition, what it means to have a co-occurring disorder.
 In addition to anxiety disorders, many of these individuals also struggle with the following mental illnesses:

 - Attention-deficit hyperactivity disorder (ADHD)

 Some of the substances that individuals with a dual diagnosis or co-occurring disorder typically abuse include the following: